MwumLi/next/README.md

-# Sprite Template
+# Sprite Next

-The standard project template.
+The next generation of spritejs.